symblai/symbl-docs/docs/streamingapi/reference/reference.md

   c. `sampleRateHertz`: The sample rate of the incoming audio data which is being pushed to Symbl.

-  d. `trackers`: `{ interimResults }`: The `interimResults` flag tells Symbl to send the `tracker` results as soon as they are detected.
-If false, the `tracker` results are detected for the finalized transcription responses.
+  d. `trackers.interimResults`| The `interimResults` flag tells Symbl to send the tracker results as soon as they are detected.
+If `false`, the tracker results are detected for the finalized transcription responses.

+  e. `trackers.enableAllTrackers`| The `enableAllTrackers` parameter must be sent to detect all the Trackers.
+The purpose of this flag is to enable detection of all the Trackers created with the Management API that maintains your entities with Symbl at the account level.

 5. `speaker`: The details of the speaker in this conversation.